News

 4. Will organisations need to make drastic changes to achieve net zero emissions?

 There will certainly be some changes in direction and we can already see the drive for a substantial move away from the use of fossil fuels.
 This process is underway with the rapid expansion of renewable energy and biomass sources.
-The decarbonisation of the electricity grid is also causing a rethink in direction; for example electrically driven heat pumps can now deliver heat to a building at approximately half of the carbon intensity of natural gas condensing boilers.
+The decarbonisation of the electricity grid is also causing a rethink in direction; for example, electrically driven heat pumps can now deliver heat to a building at approximately half of the carbon intensity of natural gas condensing boilers.

-In the longer term, it makes sense to move our buildings to be less intensively serviced, removing all unnecessary ventilation and air conditioning systems in favour of natural ventilation and this is supported by the reduction in heat gains from efficient lighting and IT equipment, but this will need changes to build form to reduce solar gains and influencing the human element of understanding comfort.
+We can see further grid decarbonisation, with the substantial reduction in costs for both solar PV and offshore wind turbines and work is well underway on the Hinckley Point nuclear power station which will provide zero-carbon electricity for around six million homes and avoid nine million tonnes of CO2.
+In the longer term, it makes sense to move our buildings to be less intensively serviced, removing all unnecessary ventilation and air conditioning systems in favour of natural ventilation and this is supported by the reduction in heat gains from efficient lighting and IT equipment.
+But this will need changes to buildings and influencing the human element of understanding comfort.

-7. If an organisation understands and accepts the need to act, what are the first steps they should take?
+5. If an organisation understands and accepts the need to act, what are the first steps they should take?

 You might also be interested in